October 9, 2023

 Phone: (702) 450-0777

 Monday–Friday: 9 a.m.–5 p.m.

-Eyelid Surgery is used to remove fat, excess skin and muscle from the upper and/or lower eyelids.
-The procedure is great for taking years off a persons’ appearance and in making one look less tired, by eliminating bags from under the eyes.
+At Las Vegas Plastic Surgery, eyelid surgery is used to remove fat, excess skin and muscle from the upper and/or lower eyelids.
+The procedure is great for taking years off a person’s appearance and in making one look less tired, by eliminating bags from under the eyes.

 Featured Eyelid Surgery Before & After Photos

 Keep in mind that each patient is unique and your results may vary.

 Dr. Roth will first listen to your concerns and goals.
 He will then gather a thorough medical history.
 Specifically, history of dryness of the eyes, prior surgery to the eyelid or eye muscle, or use of corrective lenses of any type are important issues.
 An examination of both the upper and lower eyelids will be done to determine issues which could impact eyelid aging, such as the effect of the eyebrows and the skin itself.
 A test of the tear ducts and a vision exam might be done at this time, as necessary.